jamerfort/hc-export-editor/README.md

 This tool allows you to:
   - change any setting on an interface (whether a Business Service, Process, or Operation)
-  - modify any value in a lookup table.
+  - modify any value in a lookup table
+  - remove items from an export.

 ## Prerequisites
 - IRIS 2022.1+ (for Embedded Python support)